 In May 2022, BioSenic signed the definitive subscription agreement for a maximum EUR 5 million convertible bonds (CBs) facility arranged by ABO Securities, through its affiliated entity Global Tech Opportunities 15.
 ABO Securities has committed to subscribe to up to EUR 5 million in CBs.
 The CBs would be issued and subscribed in ten tranches.
-BioSenic is entitled to require the investor to subscribe to a new tranche without the investor's prior written consent, following a period whose duration shall be of (i) five (5) trading days following the closing date of the second tranche and of (ii) thirty (30) trading days following the closing date of each tranche from the third tranche onwards, subject to customary conditions to be met.
+BioSenic is entitled to require the investor to subscribe to a new tranche without the investor's prior written consent, following a period whose duration shall be of (i) five (5) trading days following the closing date of the first tranche and following the closing date of the second tranche and of (ii) thirty (30) trading days following the closing date of each tranche from the third tranche onwards, subject to customary conditions to be met.